iobroker-community-adapters/ioBroker.envertech-pv/README.md

 ### **WORK IN PROGRESS**

--   (mcm1957) changed: handlimg of statuscode '2' has been added (#44).
+-   (mcm1957) changed: Handlimg of statuscode '2' has been added (#44).
 -   (mcm1957) changed: Unload code has been fixed.
 -   (mcm1957) changed: Unload code has been fixed.
--   (mcm1957) changed: dependencies have been updated.
+-   (mcm1957) changed: Dependencies have been updated.

 ### 1.0.1 (2023-03-23)